mptrsen/Orthograph/README.md

 output directories.
 For further information, read the usage instructions that are printed when calling the program with the `-h` flag.

+A manual page containing a description of all options is in the `doc` directory.
+It can be read using `man -l doc/orthograph.man` or directly with `man orthograph` if installed properly (ask your system administrator).

 APPENDIX